rbontekoe/BAWJ/docs/src/appendix.md

-# Appendix
+# Installation Instructions

 ## Introduction

-I have a Lenovo Legion Y520 Windows 10 laptop with Ubuntu 20.04 installed on a Samsung portable SSD T5 disk.
+I have a Lenovo Legion Y520 Windows 10 laptop with Ubuntu 20.04 installed on a [Samsung portable SSD T5](#Install-Ubuntu-on-Samsung-T5-and-Lemovo-Legion-Y520-with-Windows-10) disk.
 I start my machine from this disk.

-All installation instructions in this course are based on Ubuntu.
+All installation instructions in this course are based on Ubuntu 20.04.

 ## Install Julia

+Julia is a language that is fast, dynamic, easy to use, and open source.

-Prerequisites
+##### Prerequisites
 - Your computer OS is Ubuntu 20.04 64 bit.

 | Step        | Action      | Comment |